TheSadge/TheSadge/README.md

 - 🌱 I’m currently learning **Jquery**

-- 👨‍💻 All of my projects are available at [Just Open my profile]
+- 👨‍💻 All of my projects are available at [Just Scroll Down]

 - 💬 Ask me about **Vanilla JavaScript - FlexBox - Html 5 - Css3**